easy-http/mock-builder/README.md

 ### headerIs

-Expects for a header with specific value (for example Content-Type: text/html).
+It expects for a header with specific value (for example Content-Type: text/html).

 ```php
 $builder